Free delivery ($40+) - Next day delivery in Montreal's fast zone

 • PLA is a biodegradable polymer of plant origin, derived from renewable sources such as sugar cane, corn or other starch-rich plants.

-• It is often used as an environmentally friendly alternative to traditional petroleum-derived plastics.
+• It is often used as an environmentally friendly alternative to traditional petroleum-based plastics.

 • PLA is compostable under appropriate industrial conditions, meaning it can decompose naturally in special composting facilities.